nderimx/hacker-path/notes.md

 Instructions injected into memory, which get executed by making EIP point to them.
 Shellcode tells the program to restore privileges and open a shell prompt.
 If used in a suid program you get a root shell!
 ### Buffer Overflows
 ##### If the code doesn't check if an input fits inside an allocated buffer, or if the check has a flaw, a buffer overflow is possible
+1. Find distance between unchecked buffer and target variable you want to override
+2. Overflow the buffer with that distance plus the payload for the target variable
 #### Stack Overflow
 * Overriding a critical variable that gets pushed before the buffer
 * Overriding ret to change execution flow to the desired location (get access granted!)
 * Overriding ret to point to shellcode inside the stack
 * Overriding ret to point to shellcode located in the program environment
 ##### Overriding ret
-Get approximate distance between input buffer and ret, and repeat your own return pointer into the burffer more than that distance, assuming the start of the buffer is aligned with DWORDs on the stack, the ret address should get replaced with the return address that you provided.
+Get approximate distance between input buffer and ret, and repeat your own return pointer into the buffer more than that distance, assuming the start of the buffer is aligned with DWORDs on the stack, the ret address should get replaced with the return address that you provided.
 ##### Shellcode inside the stack
 Since the stack looks different depending on the compiler and compiler flags, a NOP sled is needed.<br>
 A NOP Sled is the No Operation instruction repeated many times.
 In x86 the machine instruction is x90.
 So no matter where you point in the NOP sled, EIP will eventually reach the end of it.